(Revised and updated as per syllabus pattern 0f 2017)

 “Notes Making” process required for all books?

-No, Notes can be prepared only from two sources:
+No, Notes must be prepared only from two sources:

 - NCERT books (you can add some additional important information to your notes while referring other books )